Pete-nax/tools/README.md

 ### 1. Requirements

 - Node.js 20+
-- A PostgreSQL database reachable from wherever you run this (Neon, Vercel Postgres, Supabase, or your own instance all work)
+- A PostgreSQL database reachable from wherever you run this (Neon,Vercel Postgres, Supabase, or your own instance all work)

 ### 2. Install